ashwinpshinewrk/yo_bro_do_you_remember/README.md

 Explain how to use your project once it’s installed.
 Describe any configuration options, how to interact with the project, or provide any necessary commands.

-**Example:**
-- Once the project is running, you can interact with the mirror by saying "Hey Mirror," followed by your query (e.g., "What’s the weather today?").
-- You can customize the calendar feed by linking your Google account in the settings.

----

-## **Contributing**

-If you want others to contribute to your project, provide guidelines on how they can do so.

-**Example:**
-We welcome contributions!
-If you have any ideas or find a bug, feel free to open an issue or submit a pull request.

-1. Fork the repository.
-2. Create your feature branch (`git checkout -b feature-name`).
-3. Commit your changes (`git commit -am 'Add new feature'`).
-4. Push to the branch (`git push origin feature-name`).
-5. Open a pull request.

----

-## **License**

-Include the license under which your project is distributed.

-**Example:**
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

 ## **Acknowledgements**